Rob Ferguson-USA TODAY Sports. Pictured: Justice Hill

 The Pokes will likely rely early and often on running back Justice Hill.
 The junior rushed for more than 2,500 yards combined in his first two seasons, averaging 5.5 yards per carry in both.
 He should find holes behind an offensive line that returns eight players who got significant snaps in 2017.

 The defense is also going through major changes, including a new coordinator in Jim Knowles.
 The former Duke defensive coordinator should steady the ship over time, as his Blue Devils units ranked top-50 in defensive S&P+ in the last two years.
 Oklahoma State fans should expect a more disruptive defense as well, since Knowles improved Duke’s havoc each year (20th overall in 2017).

 >> Follow Collin Wilson in The Action Network App to get free alerts on all his college football bets during the season.

 OSU’s non-conference schedule looks a bit more complicated than it has in recent years.
 Former Central Arkansas head coach Steve Campbell takes over at South Alabama, and both Campbell and the Jaguars have a knack for pulling out-of-conference upsets.
 The Pokes will also face a Boise State defense that ranked 30th in Defensive S&P+ in 2017 — and ranks ninth in returning production ahead of this season.
-Oklahoma State is just 4.5-point favorite in that game at 5Dimes.
+Oklahoma State is just 4.5-point favorite in that game.